-In summary, we introduce two novel models for cross-domain recommendation: Visual Feature-based Domain Adaptation Recommendation (VDAR) and Feature Fusion-based Domain Adaptation Recommendation (FDAR).
-These are cross-domain models for recommending items in the target domain using information learned from the source domain.
-The basic models used in single domains are VCF and FCF, respectively.
+Figure \ref{fig:model} illustrates the overall working of our proposed model.
+In summary, we \adamya{propose} two novel models for cross-domain recommendation: Visual Feature-based Domain Adaptation Recommendation (VDAR) and Feature Fusion-based Domain Adaptation Recommendation (FDAR).
+These are cross-domain models \adamya{that exploit the knowledge learned from source domain to perform recommendations in the target domain.} The basic models used in single domains are VCF and FCF, respectively.
 Thus in VDAR, the features used are only visual features of both domains, while in FDAR, a fusion of textual and visual features is considered for domain adaptation.
 We train the two basic CF models of respective domain adaptation recommendation systems, and using the adaptation net, we align the embeddings of users and items.
 Only positive labels are used for positive supervision of the target domain, considering that negative sampling induces noise in the labels.
-But supervising only with positive labels creates a bias in predicting all items as positive.
-To alleviate this problem, the domain adaptation method also performs negative sample supervision on the source domain, \ramya{enabling the transfer of knowledge acquired from the source domain to the target domain.} Thus the approach of domain adaptation used in these models is semi-supervised.
+But supervising only with positive labels creates a bias in predicting all items as positive. \adamya{To mitigate this problem, the domain adaptation method performs negative sample supervision on the source domain, enabling transfer of information from source to the target domain.} Thus the approach of domain adaptation used in these models is semi-supervised.
 We extract textual and visual features from both domains and fix them as pretrained features, which we further use in the domain adaptation process to align embeddings.
 Experiments show that considering both features as in the FDAR model performs better than considering only visual or textual elements as in VDAR or TDAR \cite{yu2020semi}, respectively.